CAFAudit/audit-service/caf-audit-monkey/README.md

     <td>
       <ul>
         <li><b>Standard:</b> The Audit Monkey attempts to send the specified number of Audit Events as quickly as possible</li>
-        <li><b>Random:</b> The Audit Monkey attempts to send portions of the overall specified number of Audit Events interlaced with pauses of execution, to create a pseudo randam sequence of Audit Events</li>
+        <li><b>Random:</b> The Audit Monkey attempts to send portions of the overall specified number of Audit Events interlaced with pauses of execution, to create a pseudo-random sequence of Audit Events</li>
       </ul>
     </td>
   </tr>